Stephen Frye, Ph.D.

-After obtaining a BS in chemistry at North Carolina State University in 1983, Frye joined the laboratory of Professor Ernest Eliel at UNC-Chapel Hill.
-Frye’s research at UNC focused on asymmetric synthesis and included an off-campus research fellowship in Lausanne, Switzerland, to investigate mechanisms of stereoselective organometallic reactions via NMR kinetics.
+After obtaining a BS in chemistry at North Carolina State University in 1983, Frye joined the laboratory of the late Professor Ernest Eliel at UNC-Chapel Hill.
+Frye’s Ph.D. thesis research at UNC focused on asymmetric synthesis and included an off-campus research fellowship in Lausanne, Switzerland, to investigate mechanisms of stereoselective organometallic reactions using NMR kinetics.

 Upon completing his PhD in 1987, Frye began his professional career as a medicinal chemist at the newly initiated US research site for Glaxo, located at that time in temporary facilities in Venable Hall on the UNC campus.
-He subsequently led the project that resulted in Avodart, GlaxoSmithKline’s dual 5a-reductase inhibitor for treatment of benign prostatic hyperplasia.
-The drug is currently under investigation for the prevention of prostate cancer.
+He subsequently led the project that resulted in Avodart, GlaxoSmithKline’s dual 5alpha-reductase inhibitor for treatment of benign prostatic hyperplasia.
+Avodart was a billion-dollar drug in the GSK portfolio for many years.

 The Center for Integrative Chemical Biology and Drug Discovery was created with the mission of bringing dedicated medicinal chemistry expertise to bear on biological targets of therapeutic relevance under investigation by UNC faculty.
-Synthetic chemists, assay development and compound profiling scientists will work in the Center and create dedicated, multidisciplinary project teams with other groups on campus in order to progress targets through the drug discovery and development process.
+Synthetic chemists, assay development and compound profiling scientists will work in the Center and create dedicated, multidisciplinary project teams with other groups on campus in order to progress targets through the drug discovery and early development process.
+The first Phase 1 trial with a compound discovered in the CICBDD was initiated in June, 2018.

 - American University, Washington, D.C., October 1997 to December 1998